 Leaf or needle arrangement, size, shape, and texture:

-Opposite, simple leaves are 3 to 4 inch long and elliptical leaves with short pointed tips and finely serrated teeth margins.
+Opposite, simple leaves are 3 to 4 inches long and elliptical with short pointed tips and finely serrated teeth margins.
 Leaves are medium green, with rust-colored dots along the mid-rib and leaf base.
 Fall color ranges from orange to red to purple.

 Flower arrangement, shape, and size: